Skip to the content.

 code: log.warn("UNKNOWN COLOR - {}", value["color"])

 The branch operation takes a list of branches as its parameters, which each specifies a processing pipeline of its own.
 Branches contain the keyword if, which take a predicate function that determines if a message will flow into that particular branch, or if it will be passed to the next branch(es).
-Every message will only end up in one branch, namely the first one in order where the if predcate function returns true.
+Every message will only end up in one branch, namely the first one in order where the if predicate function returns true.

 In the example we see that the first branch will be populated only with messages with color field set to blue.
 Once there, these messages will be written to ksml_sensordata_blue.
 The second branch will only contain messages with color=red and these messages will be written to ksml_sensordata_red.
 Finally, the last branch outputs a message that the color is unknown and ends any further processing.